Thomas Laurent

-Thomas Laurent (born 5 April 1998) is a French racing driver who currently competes in the FIA World Endurance Championship for French team Signatech Alpine Matmut and in the European Le Mans Series with Graff Racing.
+Thomas Laurent (born 5 April 1998) is a French racing driver who currently competes in the 2025 European Le Mans Series with DKR Engineering.
+He previously competed in the FIA World Endurance Championship for French team Signatech Alpine Matmut and in the European Le Mans Series with Graff Racing.
 He finished second in the 2017 24 Hours of Le Mans and third in the 2018 24 Hours of Le Mans.

 Career

 Early life

 Born in La Roche-sur-Yon to go-kart racing mechanic Jean-Pascal Laurent and his wife Nathalie Laurent, he began karting at age three in a small custom-built go kart on an adapted circuit constructed by his father and began competing competitively from the age of seven.
 He aimed to be in endurance racing from the age of either 11 or 12 and was an enthusiast of the 24 Hours of Le Mans.
 Laurent finished ninth at the 2012 World Karting Championship held in Portimão, Portugal.
 He won the French Karting Championship every year from 2012 to 2014 and the World Karting Championship in 2015.